SwetamberD/swetamberd.github.io/research-interests.markdown

 # Classical Density Theory

-<p>I am currently focused on developing a classical density theory that draws
+<p> We are currently focused on developing a classical density theory that draws
 remarkable parallels with the density matrix formulation of quantum mechanics.
 Our theory is designed to ensure norm-preserving dynamics and is applicable to both Hamiltonian and dissipative systems.</p>